wcko87/bms-checklist/video-encoding.md

 Some people pad their BGAs with black bars to 1:1 resolutions as many skins have square BGA windows and many people use the setting to stretch BGAs.
 On ther other hand some skins have 4:3 BGA windows

-- 256x256: This is the maximum resolution for LR2SD BGAs.
+- 256x256: Note that LR2SD can only render up to 256x256 for BGAs.
 - 512x512: A larger resolution for square BGAs.
 May be used for LR2HD, though 480p may be preferred.
 - 640x480: Possibly the most common resolution for rectangular BGAs.
 - (?)x720: Usually only for mp4 BGAs targeting people on beatoraja.